 direct uncertainty prediction will outperform the two step uncertainty via classification.
 We first test this out under a synthetic task where we can precisely control the data parameters.
 We draw data from a mixture of several Gaussians, and generate 2-3 noisy labels for each datapoint based on the probability of it coming from the different mixture centers.
 The mixture centers form two clusters, one cluster of high variance and another of low variance.
 This setting satisfies both of the aforementioned conditions, and we see that direct uncertainty prediction does indeed perform better in this setting.

-We train our uncertainty prediction methods on a train/test split on T, and test on A. In particular, we look at three applications of uncertainty prediction: We test to see if our models can correctly identify images in A where an aggregate statistic of the individual doctor labels will differ from the adjudicated label.
-We apply a ranking test to see if the models can correctly rank images for which the adjudicated label is “furthest away” from the entire distribution of individual doctor grades.
+We test this in our first evaluation on the adjudicated set: identifing images in A where various averages of the individual doctor labels will differ from the adjudicated label.
+We also apply a ranking test to see if the models can correctly rank images for which the adjudicated label is “furthest away” from the entire distribution of individual doctor grades.
 In this setting, we can also directly compare the model ranking to ranking by using a subset of doctors.
 We find that model induced ranking lies between 5 and 6 doctor grades: the model performs better at ranking than using 5 doctor grades, but worse than using 6 doctor grades.
 We test to see how budgeting doctor labelling effort according to the model rankings results in improvement in agreement with the adjudicated label.

 We evaluate each one of these tests in multiple ways, and in general, find that direct uncertainty prediction convincingly outperforms the two step uncertainty via classification.

-Check out our paper, Direct Uncertainty Prediction with Applications to Healthcare, for more details!
+Check out our paper, Direct Uncertainty Prediction for Medical Second Opinions, for more details!